ccontavalli/hicknotify/README.md

       # error, ... but not the cameras' sensors.
       #
       # If your cameras are plugged into the NVR, and not accessible directly,
-      # many HICKVISION NVRs have a feature called 'Virtual Host' that will
+      # many HIKVISION NVRs have a feature called 'Virtual Host' that will
       # instruct the NVR to export the cameras directly on the same IP under
       # different ports.
 You should find the option under
       # "Config -> Network- > Advanced -> Other Tab"